-The Orlando custody lawyers at the Kramer Law Firm have worked with countless divorcing couples involved in decisions and disputes about parenting issues commonly known as child custody and visitation.
+The Orlando custody lawyers at the New Future Divorce & Family Law Firm have worked with countless divorcing couples involved in decisions and disputes about parenting issues commonly known as child custody and visitation.

 Although divorce is the end of a marriage, there are bonds that will persevere.
 Children are one of the most common binding ties of divorce.
 Few aspects of divorce can complicate matters more than children.

 Determining what the arrangements for minor children will be before and during the divorce, as well as maintaining these relationships over time, can be a difficult and stressful process for families in Orlando.
-The custody lawyers at the Kramer Law Firm share your concerns for the well-being of your children, and work hard to uphold stability in your child’s life.
+The custody lawyers at the New Future Divorce & Family Law Firm share your concerns for the well-being of your children, and work hard to uphold stability in your child’s life.

 Florida Child Custody – Time-Sharing Plans and Shared Parenting

 In most states, the division of child time and care is known as custody and visitation.
 In 2008, Florida did away with the concepts of custody and visitation, and new legislation now refers to child custody/visitation as time-sharing, which is governed by a shared parenting plan.

 Parenting plans can be simple or complex.
 Every plan has its own unique issues, and some parenting plans become very detailed and involved.
 Our Orlando custody lawyers will work with you to identify every potential parenting issue that could possibly arise in your case.

 Shared Parenting in Florida

 The policy of our state is to ensure that children have frequent and recurring contact with both parents after divorce.
 Florida laws regarding parental decision-making and time spent with children do not favor one parent over the other.
 Florida courts encourage parents to share the rights and responsibilities of raising a child, whether the child is born within a marriage, or the child is born outside of marriage.